Unlocking the Social Potential in Autism

 - Vocal tones

 We take for granted our ability to understand the underlying meaning of words based on social situations.
 However, children with autism and developmental delays often lack the pragmatic language skills to recognize humor or nuance.

 This can lead to a very literal interpretation of words, which makes it difficult to engage in a positive way with peers.
-This dynamic teaching guide gives you the tools to help children overcome this social hurdle.

 Teaching Friendship Skills in Autism